Fall 2025: Discover Montréal solo this autumn!

 By foot, by bike and by bus

 Whether you’ve arrived by air, land or sea, Montréal is a city best discovered by foot, atop two wheels or on public transport.
 Fill up your Instagram with postcard-pretty nature shots on a reinvigorating autumn walk through some of the city’s favourite parks and forested areas.
-Cyclists will love the city’s bucket list bike rides that take riders through some of Montréal’s most memorable neighbourhoods and along the banks of the picturesque St. Lawrence River.
+Cyclists will love the city’s bucket list bike rides that take riders through some of Montréal’s most memorable neighbourhoods and along the banks of the picturesque St. Lawrence River and Lachine Canal.
 And the city’s easily navigated public transport system also offers some unforgettably picturesque routes if you’d rather sit back and let someone else do the driving!

 fall is the perfect time for some solo explorations